nicklima/axios-hook-library/README.md

 ## Playground

-[Click here](http://nicklima.com.br) to view the project demo and made tests requests.
+[Click here](https://nicklima.github.io/axios-hook-library/) to view the project demo and made some tests requests.

 ## Installation